modxorg/Docs/en/case-studies-and-tutorials/developing-an-extra-in-modx-revolution.md

  Let's start.
 I've created a directory at **/www/doodles/** – make sure that this directory is **web-accessible** locally, as you'll need that later on.
 I have /www/ setup as my webroot on my localhost environment, for example.

-<div class="note"> You **may** have to add a System Setting in your MODX install called session\_cookie\_path and give it a value of "/" (no quotations).
+ You **may** have to add a System Setting in your MODX install called session\_cookie\_path and give it a value of "/" (no quotations).
 This will tell MODX to use the same session when you're running stuff at <http://localhost/doodles/>.
 Also, giving it a unique name via session\_name (like "modxlocaldevsession") is a good idea too.
 That'll prevent conflicts with other MODX installs on your local machine.
-If you do this, empty the core/cache/ directory and relogin after doing so. </div> In here, we'll have quite a few directories:
+If you do this, empty the core/cache/ directory and relogin after doing so.

+ In here, we'll have quite a few directories:

  ![](/download/attachments/7be5a431a826c4c2097f6e6bdd67b307/doodles-dir-structure.png)